jeffgregx2/ESPHomeCN105/pcb_assembly/README.md

 </td></tr>
 </table>
 </html>
 It is important to note that the two modules do NOT use the same sized connector and thus the cables for them are not directly compatible (without an adapter).
 If you wish to use this project confirm which version you need by looking at the module number on the PAC module and/or confirming with the connectors on the module.
-For more photos showing the differences click [here](/pcb_assembly/WF-differences.md).

 ## Moving Ahead
 For instructions on how to build a version of this project compatible with your split-mini model click on the model number: